chuckdries/sunhacks-19/slides/2-webserver.md

 Run `npm run start`, then go to http://localhost:3000 in your browser, and you should see "hello world"

-If you go to http://localhost:3000/foo in your browser, you should get a 404 error, because we're only handling `/`
+If you go to http://localhost:3000/foo in your browser, you should get a 404 error, because we're only handling the `/` route

 Our webserver should now look like this